planqtn/planqtn/docs/planqtn/optimized_contraction.md

 \end{pmatrix}
 $$

-The rank of this matrix is 3, meaning we have 3 independent generators.
-So, we know the number of unique combinations of Pauli operators will be the number of stabilizers that are generated: $2^3 = 8$.
+which has rank 3. $2^3 = 8$, which is consistent with the brute force result.

 #### Example 2
-Here is another example where we show the rank calculation makes a difference.

 $$
 H = \begin{pmatrix}
 X & I & X \\